iivanoo/covid-apps-observer/data/data_us/reports/resources/com.mdlive.mobile___4.43.1/report.md

 <p align="center">
 <img src="4_star_reviews_wordcloud.png" alt="com.mdlive.mobile 4 reviews"/>
 </p>

+> Prompt service<br> :date: __2021-01-03 05:39:47__

+> Knowledgeable clinician was available quickly and gave thorough information.
+There was a lag in video/audio which is why I only gave 4 stars.<br> :date: __2021-01-02 22:08:17__

+> Easy to use and extremely helpful<br> :date: __2021-01-02 18:10:12__

+> Dr. Kaplin was great.
+He had a good screen side manner.
+He listened to me and gave me understandable instructions.
+Thank you Dr. Kaplin!<br> :date: __2021-01-01 09:59:14__

 > Dr very pleasant, very knowledgeable, caring, this is a great way to see a physician.<br> :date: __2020-12-18 18:26:10__